richcsst/BBS-Universal/README.md

 ## DESCRIPTION

+A 100% Perl BBS server.
+It supports ASCII, ANDI, ATASCII and PETSCII text formats.

 ## CONFIGURATION

 The system requires a very minimal static configuration file to give access to the database.
 The rest of the configuration is stored in the database.